Hatha Yoga: The Foundation of All Yoga | Complete Guide

 Who Is Hatha Yoga For?

 One of Hatha Yoga's greatest strengths is its adaptability.
-It is suitable for:
+Ideal for:

 Beginners

-Looking to start a yoga practice in a supportive environment
+Those looking to start a yoga practice in a supportive, non-intimidating environment.

 Older Adults